Tealeaf iOS SDK public API reference

 logLocationUpdateEventWithLatitude:longitude:level

-This method is meant to be called inside your handler for locationManager:didUpdateToLocation:fromLocation:
+Call this method inside your handler for locationManager:didUpdateToLocation:fromLocation:

 .
 Your application must include the Core Location framework (CoreLocation.framework